Prime Time (Irish TV programme): Format

+Special Editions

+In January 2007 a programme on Bank closures.

+On Thursday April 11th 2024 there will be a special edition on Car Accidents, Road deaths, Traffic jams & Pollution.
+Reopening of closed railway lines all over the island of Ireland North, South, East, West & Midlands.

 History

 Early years

 Prime Time in its original format began on Thursday 17 September 1992, replacing Today Tonight— similar in format, which had aired since 1980.
-At the outset the programme had two presenters, Olivia O'Leary and Brian Farrell, and three reporters, Àine Lawlor, Mike Milotte, and Brendan O'Brien.
+At the outset the programme had two presenters, Olivia O'Leary and Brian Farrell, and three reporters, Áine Lawlor, Mike Milotte, and Brendan O'Brien.
 The introduction of the new programme was part of a wider change in current affairs broadcasting by RTÉ.
 Today Tonight, which had been broadcast from Monday to Thursday, would now be replaced by five very different and distinct types of current affairs programmes which would be broadcast from Sunday to Thursday.
 These included Farrell on Sunday, a series where Brian Farrell would conduct a series of one-to-one interviews with public figures.
 Questions and Answers would fill the Monday current affairs slot and would continue with its usual format of a panel of public figures answering questions from the audience.
 Tuesday File would contain a weekly filmed report.
 Marketplace, which was previously broadcast on Network 2, would occupy the Wednesday slot and would deal with financial matters, industrial relations, public affairs and business.
 Prime Time would round off the week's current affairs programming on Thursday evenings.